-As most financial advisors are aware, the “Rule of 66” refers to the percentage of the next generation who fire their parents’ advisors.
-“Fire” might be a bit harsh ― it’s rarely as a result of any ill will ― so let’s say they choose not to engage their services.
+As most financial advisors know, the “Rule of 66” refers to the percentage of the next generation who fire their parents’ advisors.
+“Fire” is a bit harsh ― it’s rarely as a result of any ill will ― so let’s say they do not choose them as their own advisor.

-The situation is not so bleak as it appears.
+The situation is not as daunting as it sounds.
 In fact, the opportunity to keep a family’s assets under your management is well within reach.
 According to the same Financial Advisor article, the next generation would welcome a relationship with their parents’ advisors.
-What’s standing in the way is that many such advisors aren’t building that bond early enough if they do at all.
+What’s standing in the way is that many advisors aren’t building that bond early enough.
+That’s to say – if they do at all.
 A Legacy Capitals national survey cites 67% of advisors admitting that they haven’t met their clients’ children.

-The first step in rectifying this situation is probably fairly obvious at this point: meet the children.
-But to foster a lasting connection, a little more effort is required than a simple meet-and-greet.
+The first step in improving the relationship is probably obvious at this point: meet the children.
+But to foster a lasting connection, a little more effort is required than a meet-and-greet.
 Here’s the secret recipe for keeping that next-gen as a client.

 Engage them as early as you can.
 Even if they’re too young to understand what you’re helping their parents with, it’s not too early to develop a rapport.
 Host family events like a picnic or an easy hike.
 This will give them a sense of familiarity with you in a kid-friendly setting.
 These early impressions are important, so make the effort to involve them some in the conversation.

 Offer early education.
-Once they get a little older, say 7 or 8, they’re capable of understanding basic financial principles.
-With the parents’ approval, you could give them a Moonjar or a Smart Piggy Trio Bank and, together with their parents, explain to them how the system works.
+Children around age 7 or 8 are capable of understanding basic financial principles.
+With the parents’ approval, you could give them a Moonjar or a Smart Piggy Trio Bank.
+With their parents, explain to them how the system works.
 Think of this like the piggy bank 2.0.
 While a piggy bank establishes the concept of saving and is great for kids around 4 years old, it’s focused on short-term saving.
 Most of what’s saved is ultimately spent.
 These more advanced banks introduce the concept of spending only a portion of what they’ve saved.
 With two separate boxes for Spend and Save, they get acquainted with the idea of long-term saving.
 There’s also a Share box, which lays the foundation for charitable giving.
 You can find additional financial education ideas to share with your clients in my previous blog, 7 hacks to teach your kids about money.

 Encourage your clients to include their children in the planning process.
-Once they’ve reached their teens, they’re ready to learn about things like their parents’ 529 College Savings Plan or retirement accounts to stretch their concept of long-term saving and highlight the importance of planning.
-Have a conversation with their parents to find out what they’re comfortable introducing when, but, at some point, they should be made aware of their parents’ entire legacy plan as well as where they keep all of that information.
-Bringing them in early will not only help them understand their parents’ plans but also encourage them to think about developing their own.
+Once they’ve reached their teens, they’re ready to learn about things like their parents’ 529 College Savings Plan or retirement accounts.
+Doing so helps to stretch their concept of long-term saving and highlight the importance of planning.
+Have a conversation with their parents to find out what they’re comfortable introducing.
+However, at some point, they should be made aware of their parents’ entire legacy plan as well as where they keep all of that information.
+Including the children early on will not only help them understand their parents’ plans but also encourage them to think about developing their own.

 Offer more in-depth training and mentorship.
-Many parents struggle to provide financial education to their kids because they don’t know where to start or how to position it.
+Many parents struggle to provide financial education to their kids because they don’t know where to start.
 You might host financial education seminars for the kids of your clients or, in some cases, develop a custom education plan.
 Your current clients will be grateful, and your pupils will remember where they learned to manage money.

 Because you’re using a technological solution such as LegacyShield instead of file folders, your clients’ children are going to be more engaged.
 Access from anywhere, anytime?
 Now, you’re speaking their language.
 Take them through the account, and explain all of the pieces of the plan to them.
 You’ll be able to define any financial concepts or terminology they don’t understand, and their parents will be able to explain their motivation for creating the plan and the values it supports, e.g., the portion of the estate that’s earmarked for a charity that’s meaningful to the family.
 They’ll also be able to see how easy it is to access all of this information down the road when it becomes necessary.